 can be obtained to study the performance and trend in the ISDN network based on protocol fields and different parameters.

-Screen Shot of Statistics and Call Detail Record View
+Statistics and Call Detail Record View

 Enhanced Trace Saving Options